plone/guillotina/docs/source/developer/security.md

     Content-Type: application/json
 ```

-Now alice should be able to view todo container and all it's children.
+Now Alice should be able to view todo container and all it's children.

-At the moment alice can view users and groups which is not convenient for a
+At the moment Alice can view users and groups which is not convenient for a
 `todo_viewer` group, let's deny that.

 ```eval_rst